 Yes, applications can be submitted on behalf of patients of any age.
-If a patient is under the age of 18 years old, a parent or guardian is required to give their consent and sign the program application at the time of submission.
-Applications of patients under the age of 18 years old that do not include a guardian’s signature will not be considered.
+If a patient is under 18 years old, a parent or guardian is required to give their consent and sign the program application at the time of submission.
+Applications of patients under 18 years old that do not include a guardian’s signature will not be considered.

 Where can a provider submit an application on behalf of a patient?

-A provider can submit an application via the program's HIPAA compliant application at this link.
+A provider can submit the HIPAA compliant application at this link.

 Can a patient apply for support through the program multiple times?

-Patients can apply and receive assistance funds up to three times per year.
-If a third application is submitted within a year for one patient, the Board must review this application before it is approved.
+Patients can apply and receive assistance up to three times per year; the third application must be reviewed by our Board before it is approved.

 How long does the application process take once an application is submitted?

-How do I obtain an applicant’s permission if they are attending a virtual appointment?
+How do I obtain a patient’s permission if they are being treated virtually?

-In cases where the patient is being treated virtually, providers can attest on the application that they have been given phone consent by the patient or individual authorized to consent the patient’s full name.
+In cases where the patient is being treated virtually, providers can attest on the application that they have been given consent by the patient or individual authorized to consent on behalf of the patient.

 How do patients find out if their application has been approved?

-Applicants will be notified of the status of their application within one week of application submission directly by program support staff of the San Mateo County Health Foundation.
-In situations where contact with patients or patient guardians is unable to be made, the San Mateo County Health Foundation will contact San Mateo Medical Center or the submitting clinic for additional support to reach the patient.
+Foundation staff will notify patients of their application status within one week of submission.
+In situations where the Foundation is unable to contact patients or patient guardians, we will contact San Mateo Medical Center or the submitting clinic for additional support to reach the patient.